Antibacterial for systemic use, macrolide. ATC Code:

 Dual Therapy in Duodenal Ulcer Disease:

-infected duodenal ulcer patients received eradication therapy with clarithromycin 500 mg t.i.d. and omeprazole 40 mg daily for 14 days followed by omeprazole 40 mg (study A) or omeprazole 20 mg (studies B, C and D) daily for an additional 14 days; patients in each control group received omeprazole alone for 28 days.
+-infected duodenal ulcer patients received eradication therapy with clarithromycin 500 mg 3 times daily and omeprazole 40 mg daily for 14 days followed by omeprazole 40 mg (study A) or omeprazole 20 mg (studies B, C and D) daily for an additional 14 days; patients in each control group received omeprazole alone for 28 days.
 In study A, H. pylori

 was eradicated in over 80% of patients who received clarithromycin and omeprazole and in only 1% of patients receiving omeprazole alone.
-In studies B, C, and D, the combined eradication rate was over 70% in patients receiving clarithromycin and omeprazole and less than 1% in patients receiving omeprazole alone.
-In each study, the rate of ulcer recurrence at six months was statistically lower in the clarithromycin and omeprazole treated patients when compared to patients receiving omeprazole alone.
+In studies B, C and D, the combined eradication rate was over 70% (clinically evaluable analysis) in patients receiving clarithromycin and omeprazole and <1% in patients receiving omeprazole alone.
+In each study, the rate of ulcer recurrence at 6 months was statistically lower in the clarithromycin and omeprazole-treated patients when compared to patients receiving omeprazole alone.

 In an investigator-blind study, H. pylori

-infected patients received eradication therapy with clarithromycin 500 mg t.i.d. in conjunction with lansoprazole 60 mg/day in single or divided doses for 14 days.
+-infected patients received eradication therapy with clarithromycin 500 mg three times daily in conjunction with lansoprazole 60 mg/day in single or divided doses for 14 days.
 The combined eradication rate was over 60%.